Agile assurance plan for government projects

 Ideally the governance group will be made up of those people with the expertise, influence and interest to ensure project success.
 As a rule of thumb, the fewer the better.

-The group can include your independent reviewers, external experts.
+The group can include your independent reviewers and external experts.
 It can change as the project progresses and you need different skills.

 Skilled facilitation helps keep meetings engaging, effective and timeboxed.
 It’s especially important now COVID has made so many meetings virtual, with the additional challenges this brings.
 It’s best that the product owner doesn’t facilitate meetings.
 That’s because it’s hard for them to facilitate and process feedback at the same time.